New Inn, Richmond

 The New Inn is a heritage-listed former inn and now residence located at 49 - 51 Bosworth Street, Richmond, City of Hawkesbury, New South Wales, Australia.
 It was built from 1827 to 1927.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The earliest plan layout of this building conforms to Governor Macquarie's criteria for early housing in the Macquarie Towns (above the level of, and because of, the Hawkesbury River's irregular floods).
+The earliest plan layout of this building conforms to Governor Lachlan Macquarie's criteria for early housing in the Macquarie Towns (above the level of, and because of, the Hawkesbury River's irregular floods).

 The building was built in a number of stages.
 The date of initial construction is unknown.
 Initially a four-room structure with a front verandah, it was expanded in the 1830s to include an additional three rooms to the south and a rear kitchen.

 It was licensed as the "New Inn" under Robert Potts from 1837 until 1839.
 It later operated as a store and private residence.

 It was saved from demolition in the 1980s, and incorporated into a motel development, the "New Inn Motel" in 1995.
 It now serves as a manager's residence for the motel at the rear of the property.